dews/exodom/readme.md

 If you see an error about node not existing, you could be using Ubuntu or node is not properly installed

-If use iojs, you should modify exodom.js like this:
+When use iojs, you should modify exodom.js like this:
     #!/usr/bin/env node -> #!/usr/bin/env iojs

+When work on signoff, you should check you can connect to signoff correctly.
+If not, you may need add 173.255.254.240 at host file or 10.137.1.100 at dns.

 ### TODO
 1. Move project to github, use npm install